marigold-dev/training-nft-1/README.md

 ## Key Concepts

-To begin with, we will introduce you to the critical concepts of FA, IPFS, and smart contracts used for the marketplace.

 ### What is FA?

-Business objects managed by a blockchain are called `assets`.
-On Tezos you will find the term `Financial Asset or FA` with different versions 1, 2, or 2.1.
+Business objects managed by a blockchain are called **assets**.
+On Tezos you find the term **Financial Asset or FA** with different versions 1, 2, or 2.1.

 Here are different categorizations of assets.